theogf/AugmentedGaussianProcesses.jl/docs/src/kernel.md

 # Kernels (Covariance functions)

+In the next release, AugmentedGaussianProcesses.jl will rely on the [KernelFunctions.jl](https://github.com/theogf/KernelFunctions.jl) package, you can see [the documentation here](https://theogf.github.io/KernelFunctions.jl/dev/)

 The **kernel function** or **covariance function** is a crucial part of Gaussian Processes.
 It determines the covariance matrices between set of points, and its behaviour and parameters determines almost completely a GP behaviour.

 ## Kernels available